3 days in Sydney is not enough to see all of this beautiful Australian city.

 The temperature will be in the 20 to 30 range, while there will be fewer tourists than during the summer too.

-The best time to travel to Australia does depend on what you want to do.
+The best time to travel to Australia depends on what you want.
 However, if you want to get the most out of your trip, going when the weather is at its best, is the best time to go!

 How To Get Around Sydney

-Where public transportation in Sydney becomes necessary is when you want to venture further afield into the suburbs.
+Where public transport in Sydney becomes necessary is when you want to venture further afield into the suburbs.

 You have several options available to you.